-Select this setting if you want to assign the role Table to the element.
+Select this setting if you want to assign the Table role to the element in every case (i.e. the element will be exported as a "Table" structure element in every case).

-Layout Table
+Layout table

-Select this setting if you want to assign the role Layout Table to the element.
+Select this setting if you want to assign the Layout table role to the element.
 Do not forget to define the correct reading order ("Direction") for the rows and columns.
 In the PDF document no table structure will appear anymore.
 The elements of the table will be taken into the logical structure tree according to the set direction.